MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/MigrationGuide.md

+# JustAnotherTranslator Migration Guide

-This guide is translate by AI.
+This guide is translated by AI.

 If you have any questions, please refer to the Chinese version.